JackAdams/meteor-editable-text-froala/README.md

 #### License

 This package is MIT licensed, but note that the Froala Editor (which is a dependency) has its own license.
 See: [https://www.froala.com/wysiwyg-editor/terms](https://www.froala.com/wysiwyg-editor/terms)

+If you don't get a Froala licence then, in a production app, you'll just see "Unlicensed Froala Editor" in a red box instead of the editor.